The varying use of first and family names

 There are some patterns here.

-First of all, astonishingly the most popular boys' name and the most popular girls' name are essentially the same (Oliver and Olivia) - what is technically known as cognates - and these names have been in top for their gender for the last five years.
+First of all, astonishingly the second most popular boys' name and the most popular girls' name are essentially the same (Oliver and Olivia) - what is technically known as cognates - and these names were actually top for their gender for the previous five years.
 Is this the case in any other nation?
-Second, it is striking how traditional most of the names are for both boys and girls, although for the boys it is interesting that the familiar form of names rather than the original version is often preferred - Harry instead of Harold, Jack instead of John, Archie instead of Archibold.
-Third, in the case of girls, seven of the top 10 names end with the letter 'a' and five contain the letter 'l'.
+Second, it is striking how traditional most of the names are for both boys and girls, although for the boys it is interesting that the familiar form of names rather than the original version is often preferred - Harry instead of Harold and Archie instead of Archibold.
+Third, in the case of girls, six of the top 10 names end with the letter 'a' and six contain the letter 'l' (in three cases, twice).

-On the other hand, the name John (my father's name), which was the most popular boys' name until the end of the Second World War and is still the most common male name in Britain for the population as a whole, is nowhere in the top 100 names in the 2020 listings, while David - which is the second most common name in Britain - slipped out of the top 50 of names chosen for baby boys born in 2004 and is still only 62.
+On the other hand, the name John (my father's name), which was the most popular boys' name until the end of the Second World War and is still the most common male name in Britain for the population as a whole, is nowhere in the top 100 names in the 2021 listings, while David - which is the second most common name in Britain - slipped out of the top 50 of names chosen for baby boys born in 2004 and is still only 62.
 Some boys' names have almost fallen out of use - such as Leslie, Clifford, Norman, Gary.
 Similarly Margaret - the most common female name in the population as a whole - does not even appear in the top 100 names chosen for girls these days, while Susan - the second most common name in Britain - is not even in the top 100 either.
 Some girls' names are almost of use - such as Glenda and Kerry.

 It should be noted that the Office of National Statistics (ONS) produces its ranking of the popularity of names using the exact spelling of the name given at birth registration.
 If one combines the numbers for names with very similar spellings, a very different picture is revealed.
 For boys, combining the occurrence of Mohammed, Muhammad, Mohammad & Muhammed plus eight other spellings of the names would put it in first place - a reflection of the changing ethnicity of the British population and the powerful trend for Muslim families to name their son after the Prophet.
 Similarly, if one combines the occurrence of Isabella, Isabelle, Isabel and Isobel, one would find the name top of the girls' list and, if one took Lily and Lilly together, the name would come fourth, while Darcie, Darcey and Darcy would boost that name's ranking.